jpercent/catena/README.md

 array directory consists of an array descriptor and 0 or more segments files.
 The array descriptor file, which is created at the time of array creation, represents the ondisk meta data for the array.
-It consists of the array type, length and unique identifier.  n array is created a descriptor is also created.
+It consists of the array type, length and unique identifier.
+When an array is created a corresponding descriptor is also created.

 ##### Caching